Valnes: Next-Generation Smart Door LockEvelin Evelin2023-06-13T11:28:33+03:00

-By the time they approached us, they had already developed a version which worked similarly but had some issues regarding size, price and connectivity.
+By the time they approached us, they had already developed a version that worked similarly but had some issues regarding size, price, and connectivity.
 Thus they needed the help of an IoT developer who would be agile in helping them figure out a better end solution.
 At the same time, they were also hoping to find a long-term partner who would continue supporting the product after completion – which is precisely how we love to work with our clients.

 Build a next-generation smart door lock for Valnes

 Valnes’ team came to us with a clear vision and detailed specifications.
 In a nutshell, the main idea was to upgrade the previous version with all the necessary extra features, which would enable network connectivity.